 Wanting to learn guitar is great, but how do you go about it?
 How do you start playing guitar?

 Whether you're an amateur or a professional, the basics of the guitar are the same for everyone.

 Here are the first steps for playing guitar:

-To begin the guitar, you will have to learn the basics and the main techniques, like the major, minor and seventh chords.
-You will have to have some notions of music theory, and know how to read a score and tablatures.
+To begin the guitar, you will have to learn the basics and the main techniques - fingerstyle, the placement of your index, middle finger and thumb, and basic chords, like the major, minor and seventh chords.
+You will have to have some notions of music theory - including chord progressions and the major scale and pentatonic scale - and know how to read a score and tablatures.

-To play the guitar, you will of course need a guitar, but be careful how you choose it: it is important to determine which style of music you wish to play with it, whether blues, rock, jazz, classical.
+To play the guitar, you will of course need a guitar, but be careful how you choose it: it is important to determine which style of music you wish to play with it, whether blues, rock, jazz guitar, classical.